lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

 To restore your options to default press the :guilabel:`Restore Defaults` button.
 To cancel making changes press the :guilabel:`Cancel` button.
 To save your changes press the :guilabel:`Save button`.

 To change your settings on multiple windows and automatically saving use the :guilabel:`Advanced` tab.
 To automatically insert a time and date in the file name check the :guilabel:`Insert current date and time in file name` checkbox.
 To change how this date appears enter the date in the :guilabel:`Template` field that only shows if you insert the date and time.
 To automatically save each screenshot check the :guilabel:`Autosave screenshot` checkbox.
-To save the first screenshot check the :guilabel:`Save first screenshot` checkbox.
+To save the first screenshot check the :guilabel:`Save first screenshot` checkbox that only shows if you are saving the first screenshot.
 To allow more than one ScreenGrab window check the :guilabel:`Allow multiple instances of ScreenGrab` checkbox.

 .. image:: ScreenGrab-advanced.png